-My illiterate grandmother had the best bedtime stories.
-The poems, short stories and the proverbs that she memorized were passed down to her from generation to generation.
+My grandmother had the best bedtime stories.
+Though she can’t read or write, the poems, short stories and the proverbs that she had memorized were passed down to her from generation to generation.
 They are stories of love, of war, of famine, of farming, of family dynamics etc. When the oral customs began to fade, these stories did as well.
 Today I am trying to resurrect these forgotten histories.

 I started the contents of this blog in 2008, but moved to WordPress February 2016.
 Since I began the blog, it has become a mix of random rants, short stories, academic papers, articles, photos or reflections related to Yemen.
 It is basically a diary collection of much of what I write, whether it merits publication or not.

-I am also a researcher focused on social movements in Yemen, in particular in relation to women, workers, and youth; in addition to social justice, political developments and international policy.
+I am also a university lecturer and researcher focused on social movements, gender, and the intersection of Art and politics.
 I have published a number of academic, policy and media reports on the above subjects.
 For a list of these papers, you can visit my Linkedin or Academia pages.

 Peace, love, and solidarity,